Density Forecasts in Panel Data Models: A Semiparametric Bayesian Perspective: Monte Carlo Simulation and Empirical Application

+(1) Choices of variables: In the main text, $y_{it}$ is chosen to be log employment.
+I adopt log employment instead of the employment growth rate, as the latter significantly reduces the cross-sectional sample size due to the rank requirement. $\text{R\&D}_{it}$ is given by the ratio of a firm's R\&D employment over its total employment considering that R\&D employment has more complete observations compared with other innovation intensity gauges.

+I have also explored other measures of firm performance (e.g.\ log revenue) and innovation activities (e.g.\ a binary variable on whether the firm has any R\&D expenditure, and a discrete variable on numbers of intellectual properties--patents, copyrights, or trademarks--owned or licensed by the firm).
+The relative rankings of density forecasts are generally robust across measures.

-Following the young firm dynamics literature, for the key variables with potential heterogeneous effects ($w_{i,t-1}$), I also examined the following two setups beyond the R\&D setup in Section \ref{sec:Empirical-Application}:\footnote{I do not jointly incorporate recession and R\&D because such specification largely restricts the cross-sectional sample size due to the rank requirement for unbalanced panels. }
+(2) Model specifications: Following the young firm dynamics literature, for the key variables with potential heterogeneous effects ($w_{i,t-1}$), I also examined the following two setups beyond the R\&D setup in the main text:

-(i) $w_{i,t-1}=1$, which specifies the baseline model with $\lambda_{i}$ being the individual-specific intercept.
+(a) $w_{i,t-1}=1$, which specifies the baseline model with $\lambda_{i}$ being the individual-specific intercept.